 CB Passive Income where I wasted up to a thousand bucks trying to make solo ads work by listening to what they said but their lessons weren’t deep enough which led to being tricked by a lot of solo ad vendors who ran away with my money without giving me the clicks, even after I paid them.

-Of course there are many more programs which I ended up falling into but after a while, I learned how to spot a scam from things that they share in common and if things look too good to be true, they probably are.
+Of course there are many more programs that I ended up falling into but after a while, I learned how to spot a scam from things that they share in common and if things look too good to be true, they probably are.

 My Final Word

-The reason I do my reviews is to help the other internet users especially the beginners to avoid these pitfalls which I fell for and help guide them to better programs which are more legitimate so if you like my reviews and have doubts on a certain program that you’ve been eyeing for, do let me know!
+The reason I do my reviews is to help the other internet users especially the beginners to avoid these pitfalls which I fell for and help guide them to better programs which are more legitimate so if you like my reviews and have doubts about a certain program that you’ve been eyeing for, do let me know!

 You could leave a comment below, I’ll do the hard work of joining the course or buying the product myself to try it out for you and write out my review as detailed as possible.

-If you have any further questions on how I give my ratings, you know where to find me 😉
+If you have any further questions on how I give my ratings, you know where to find me.